-In this article we have taken the time to discuss the behavior of AZO sparkling wine, or azodicarbonamide, where we present some advice to manufacturers on how this additive behaves, which if not handled properly can produce undesirable results in their finished product.
+In this article, we have taken the time to discuss the behavior of the blowing agent AZO, or azodicarbonamide, providing some guidance to manufacturers on how this additive behaves.
+If not handled properly, it can lead to undesirable results in the finished product.

 What is azodicarbonamide?